 Avoiding opening bills and account statements addressed to you is a sure sign that your personal finances are not in prime health.
 Putting off opening these letters clearly demonstrates that you are experiencing some anxiety when it comes to your financial situation.
 As with most problems, putting off dealing with it does more harm than good, so the solution is to set aside some time to open them all, and figure out exactly how much you owe and to who.
 Getting in touch with creditors and explaining that you are struggling to pay is also a good idea.
 Believe it or not, in many cases creditors are sympathetic to your honesty and intentions to pay them back, and will adjust your repayment programme to one which you can afford.

 Although admitting that there is an issue can be tough, it is always better to acknowledge it sooner rather than later.
-The sooner you recognise a problem, the sooner you can get help with it – and help is out there.
+The sooner you recognize a problem, the sooner you can get help with it – and help is out there.
 Click here to learn more about debt, and how you can beat it.